-- Complete EHS Hazardous Waste Safety Training (before classes begin in the first semester of your academic program) - Take courses advised by your First Year Advisory Committee or Major Professor - Designate Major Professor (this should be done before the end of the first semester in the Master's program). - Form Guidance Committee (by the end of the second semester)

-File Report of the Guidance Committee (this is due before the end of the second semester in the Master's program).
+- Complete EHS Hazardous Waste Safety Training (before classes begin in the first semester of your academic program) - Take courses advised by your First Year Advisory Committee or Major Professor - Designate Major Professor (this should be done before the end of the first semester in the Master's program). - Form Guidance Committee (by the end of the second semester) - File Report of the Guidance Committee (this is due before the end of the second semester in the Master's program).
 This report includes a list of all the courses that will be required for the student to complete their degree.
-In addition to the requirements below, the student's guidance committee determines what course are necessary and appropriate for the student.
+In addition to the requirements below, the student's guidance committee determines what course are necessary and appropriate for the student. - Complete initial RCR training in SABA CITI modules: Introduction to the Responsible Conduct of Research; Authorship; Plagiarism; Research Misconduct.